eventlOwOp/zerotier-magisk/README.md

 ## Installation

-1. download zipped code file from github.
+1. download zipped code file from github and unzip
 2. modify zerotier/network and write down your own network id.
+3. zip the files, remember to put all files in the root path of the zipped file.
-3. install and enjoy.
+4. install and enjoy.

 ### Scripts and binaries